Responses and Emotions

 Despair is a natural part of the grieving process, but after the suicide of a loved one hopelessness may be combined with fear for one's own safety.
 Identification with someone who has taken their life can be deeply threatening to one's own sense of security.
 You may suffer more anxiety than those bereaved in other ways and be more vulnerable to suicidal feelings.

 When someone dies by suicide or other unexpected causes, it may attract public interest.
-The inquest that may be demanded by law draws attention to the person who has died and to close relatives and friends.
+The inquest or police investigation that may be demanded by law draws attention to the person who has died and to close relatives and friends.
 Attention from the media can be very stressful for bereaved relatives and friends, particularly where a death is reported in an insensitive or inaccurate manner.

 Stigma and Isolation